The quality of Chlorine Dioxide products

 This is coupled with the fact that 80% Sodium Chlorite is a general term.
 The actual content can vary from as low as 76% to as high as 83% that I have seen.
 Without a certificate of analysis, a manufacturer of chlorite solution is only guessing by using a general number that may in fact, be incorrect.

 Another variable that can wreck a batch is the water used to make it.
 Distilled water that is ozonated, purified water made with resin traps, alkaline water, mineral water..... all will affect the final outcome.
-We use well water that is heat distilled, and the heat distilled again to insure no minerals, ozone, or other contaminants are present.
 Many manufacturers buy distilled water that has ozone added, and this can cause other undesirable compounds to occur.